paulo-fernando-silva/vscOctaveDebugger/readme.md

     "name": "My Debug Config - free text",
     "program": "file_or_function_name_and_parameters(foo,bar)",
     "octave": "/path/to/octave-cli",
-    "sourceFolder": "${workspaceFolder}",
+    "sourceFolder": "${workspaceFolder}:/usr/local/matlab/code:/opt/local/matlab/more_code",
     "workingDirectory": "${workspaceFolder}",
     "autoTerminate": true

-* "octave" must point to the location where "octave-cli" is installed.
-This parameter is optional, and defaults to "octave-cli" which assumes that "octave-cli" is in your path.
+* `"octave"` must point to the location where `"octave-cli"` is installed.
+This parameter is optional, and defaults to `"octave-cli"` which assumes that `"octave-cli"` is in your path.
 If that's not the case make sure to provide the full installation path.
-* "sourceFolder" is an optional parameter that defaults to "${workspaceFolder}".
-Basically it is added using "addpath()" before starting the "program".
+* `"sourceFolder"` is an optional parameter that defaults to `"${workspaceFolder}"`.
+Basically it is added using `"addpath()"` before starting the `"program"`.
+More than one directory can be added by separating them with `pathsep()` which defaults to `:`.

 For example: